rjones18/rjones18/README.md

 - 🔭 I’m a SOC Analyst at Voya Financial.
 - 🌱 I’m currently learning everything 🤣.
-- 🥅 2021 Goals: Grow in my offensive security skills
+- 🥅 2021 Goals: Grow in my cloud knowledge
 - ⚡ Fun fact: I love going to the gym!
 - 💬 Ask me about anything IT related.
 Love to chat!